nikhilhenry/UI-UX-Challenge/developer-handbook.md

 ## Overview :eyes:

-Learning a new skill can definetly by daunting.
-Not because it's particulary hard but due to vast influx of information out there.
-Presenting the UI/UX Developer Handbook, a list of **hand picked high quality** content in the realm of all things UI/UX and creating stellar experiences.
-This handbook aims to streamline the process of self learning in an accessible and immersive manner.
-Curated by self learner who was very much in your shoes once.
+Learning a new skill can definitely be daunting.
+Not because it's particularly hard but due to vast influx of information out there.
+Presenting the UI/UX Developer Handbook, a list of **handpicked high-quality** content in the realm of all things UI/UX and creating stellar experiences.
+This handbook aims to streamline the process of self-learning in an accessible and immersive manner.
+Curated by a self-learner who was very much in your shoes once.

 Wish you much success in helping make the world through better design. :clap:

-*The following ranks are purely aribitary.
+*The following ranks are purely arbitrary..
 You are free to explore the content in an order that suits you best.*

 ## Beginner :star: